Search

 Parents and carers are encouraged to attend and participate because they play an important role in the conference.
 Both the social worker and the Chairperson have a responsibility to help parents and children understand the conference process and what to expect.

-The Chairperson can exclude certain persons from the conference in some situations, for example, where there has been domestic violence.
+The Chairperson can exclude certain persons from the conference in some situations, for example, where there has been domestic abuse.
 The excluded person should still be allowed to submit their views in writing.

 Can a parent bring a friend or relative with them for support?